 Write an Insert Statement That Adds This Row to the Products Table

-Summary: in this tutorial, you will learn how to use the INSERT
+Summary: in this tutorial, you will learn how to use the INSERT statement to add a new row to a table.

-Introduction to SQL Server INSERT
+Introduction to SQL Server INSERT statement

-To add one or more rows into a table, you use the INSERT
+To add one or more rows into a table, you use the INSERT statement.
+The following illustrates the most basic form of the INSERT statement:

 Code language: SQL (Structured Query Language) ( sql )